About David Bushell

-I like to call myself a Websitemaker.
+If I gave myself a job title I suppose it would be Websitemaker.
 It gets straight to the point.
-While I specialise in design and front-end development, my experience and knowledge covers a whole lot more.
+While I specialise in design and front-end, my experience and knowledge covers a whole lot more.
 So if anyone asks, tell them I make websites.

 I create things for the web with longevity in mind.
-Why?
-Because designing for the future is profitable and leaves a lasting experience.
-While I’m not modest about my design and coding skills, what I pride myself in the most is the collaborative and thoughtful process I bring to my clients.
+Designing for the future is profitable and leaves a lasting experience.
+While I’m not modest about my professional skills, what I pride myself in the most is the collaborative and thoughtful process I bring to my clients.
 This is the most enjoyable part of my job.